 The Upper Myakka River Watershed and Flatford Swamp have also been affected by agricultural runoff.
 The use of groundwater for irrigation and the subsequent runoff to the watershed increased the flow of the river and extended the hydroperiod of the swamp, negatively impacting the habitats of the natural flora and fauna.
 The FARMS Program has helped to reduce groundwater use in this watershed primarily through the implementation of tailwater recovery.
-To date, 8 projects have been approved and are operational, offsetting 3.0 mgd.
+To date, 8 projects have been approved and are operational, offsetting 2.9 mgd.

 Figure 4.
-FARMS projects within the Upper Myakka River Watershed.
+FARMS projects within the Upper Myakka River Watershed through Fiscal Year 2018.

-Southern Water Use Caution Area and Most Impacted Area (SWUCA and MIA)
+Southern Water Use Caution Area, Central Florida Water Initiative and Most Impacted Area (SWUCA, CFWI and MIA)

 The District completed the Southern Water Use Caution Area (SWUCA) Recovery Strategy in 2007.
-The strategy addresses: 1) the restoration of minimum levels in lakes of the Ridge area, 2) the restoration of minimum flows to the upper Peace River, 3) reducing the rate of saltwater intrusion in Hillsborough, Manatee, and Sarasota counties, and 4) ensuring there are sufficient supplies of water available for all existing and projected reasonable -beneficial uses.
+The strategy addresses: 1) the restoration of minimum levels in lakes of the Ridge area, 2) the restoration of minimum flows to the upper Peace River, 3) reducing the rate of saltwater intrusion in Hillsborough, Manatee, and Sarasota counties, and 4) ensuring there are sufficient supplies of water available for all existing and projected reasonable-beneficial uses.
 To assist in this recovery strategy, the FARMS Program was expanded to cover the entire SWUCA in 2004 and was tasked with reducing groundwater use by 40 mgd by the year 2025.
 The SWUCA includes projects within the SPJC, UMRW, MIA, and the southern limits of the DPCWUCA.
-To date, 136 projects have been approved with 125 operational projects having offset 19.5 mgd.
+To date, 160 projects have been approved and 152 are operational having an offset 20.2 mgd.

 The Most Impacted Area (MIA) is an area of about 700 square miles located along the southern Hillsborough, Manatee and northwestern Sarasota counties specifically affected by groundwater withdrawals within the SWUCA.
 The FARMS Rule was updated to increase the cost-share rate in the MIA to 75% for projects initiated before September 2018 in an effort to increase participation in the program.
-To date, 12 projects have been approved with 9 operational projects having offset 2.5 mgd.
+To date, 18 projects have been approved and 17 are operational having offset 2.6 mgd.

-Although not incorporated within the SWUCA Recovery Strategy, the Central Florida Water Initiative (CFWI) is a collaboration between the St. Johns River Water Management District, South Florida Water Management District, South Florida Water Management District, other agencies, and stakeholders focused on future water supply demands and ensuring water supplies are available to meet those demands.
+Although not incorporated within the SWUCA Recovery Strategy, the Central Florida Water Initiative (CFWI) is a collaboration between the St. Johns River Water Management District, South Florida Water Management District, Southwest Florida Water Management District, other agencies, and stakeholders focused on future water supply demands and ensuring water supplies are available to meet those demands.
 The CFWI planning area includes all of Orange, Osceola, Seminole, and Polk counties, as well as the south west corner of Lake County.
 Conservation in agriculture has been identified as a part of the solution to the area's future water supply issues.
 A conservation goal of 4.3 mgd was set for agriculture throughout the entire CFWI planning area by 2035.
-To date, 23 projects have been approved and are operational, with projects having offset 0.9 mgd.
+To date, 25 projects have been approved and 24 are operational, with projects having offset 1.0 mgd.

 Figure 5.
-FARMS projects within the SWUCA, MIA, and CFWI.
+FARMS projects within the SWUCA, MIA, and CFWI through Fiscal Year 2018.